codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the ocean say to the beach?
-Thanks for all the sediment.
+What is the difference between ignorance and apathy?

+I don't know and I don't care.

 ## Daily Trivia

-Which data structure does FILO apply to?
+What was the first company to use the term &quot;Golden Master&quot;?
- 1. Queue
+ 1. IBM
- 2. Heap
+ 2. Google
- 3. Tree
+ 3. Apple
- 4. Stack
+ 4. Microsoft

 <details>
   <summary>Answer</summary>
-  Stack
+  Apple
 </details>